 If you’re currently taking any blood-thinning medications, you will typically be asked to stop using these two to three days before your surgery.
 This is because these medications can increase the risk of excessive bleeding during and after the procedure.

 Ensure you have a thorough discussion with both your surgeon and anaesthetist regarding any other medications you are currently taking.
-Some medications might need to be discontinued or adjusted before the surgery, while others may be safe to continue.
+Some medicines might need to be discontinued or adjusted before the surgery, while others may be safe to continue.
 It’s crucial to disclose all your current medications to avoid any potential complications.

-The endoscope is a slender, tube-like instrument equipped with a light at its tip.
+The endoscope is a slender, tube-like instrument with a light at its tip.
 It allows surgeons to visualise hard-to-see structures within the nose.
 Endoscopes can be employed to remove turbinate bones, operating under the same principle as the submucous resection.

 A microdebrider is a minimally invasive surgical instrument renowned for its ability to make precise cuts and incisions with minimal bleeding and scarring.
 Before the advent of the microdebrider, turbinate surgery necessitated general anaesthesia and large incisions.
 Nowadays, it’s predominantly carried out under local anaesthesia, significantly reducing the invasiveness of the procedure.